bardius/savingsAccounts/README.md

 In the /scss folder you can find the existing styles and place your own.
 IT css methodology has been used for the conventions.

-The application JavaScript is getting "bootstrapped" the /js/script.js file following structural pattern and self declaring variable/method names.
-Alternatively, AJAX loading and responsive table features are written as jQuery plugins with a module pattern.
+The application JavaScript is getting "bootstrapped" the /js/src/script.js file following structural pattern and self declaring variable/method names.
+Additionally, AJAX data loading and responsive table features are written as jQuery plugins with a module pattern.

 The mock data file for the response of the API endpoint that should provide the Savings Accounts table data can be found